fauxtix/DaisyPets/README.md

 # Daisy Pets 🐶🐱

-A project for helping busy pet owners keep track of the daily and long-term routine care of their pets.
+A project for helping busy pet owners keep track of the daily, and long-term routine care of their pets.

 It uses C# as the development language, and was built using the .Net 7 platform.
 It comprises a web api that serves a desktop application (windows forms) and a web project (Blazor Server).